 Here, again, Fastjet is positioning itself as a key player, connecting inbound travellers to key tourist destinations such as Victoria Falls.
 The airline already offers an interline agreement with Emirates, allowing inbound passengers to connect from long-haul services to regional flights.
 Fastjet currently flies to Johannesburg – the region’s most important air hub – from both Harare and Victoria Falls.

-While the skies of southern Africa are a long way from being fully liberalized, the recent changes are an important first step and, perhaps, a faint bellwether of change for aviation on the continent.
+While the skies of southern Africa are a long way from being fully liberalised, the recent changes are an important first step, and, perhaps, a faint bellwether of change for aviation on the continent.

 [Photos are courtesy of Fastjet]